 Rights of CTU members in a layoff

-CTU members have contractual rights in the event of a layoff—no matter the terminology the Board uses (honorable dismissal, school action, etc.) This short description of those rights is not intended to answer every individual question, but it does provide a basic overview of what happens if you are a CTU member who loses your job because of budget reductions, decline of enrollment, change in academic focus, or school actions such as closing, consolidation or turnaround.
+CTU members have contractual rights in the event of a layoff—no matter the terminology the Board uses (honorable dismissal, school action, etc.).
+This short description of those rights is not intended to answer every individual question, but it does provide a basic overview of what happens if you are a CTU member who loses your job because of budget reductions, decline of enrollment, change in academic focus, or school actions such as closing, consolidation or turnaround.
 For a more detailed description of your rights, see Appendices H & I in the CTU-Board Contract, pages 272-286.
-The Board has also published FAQs for teachers and PSRPs who are affected by school actions here.

 Any individual questions should be directed to your field representative.
 Use this list to determine who your field representative is.
 Call the CTU switchboard at 312.329.9100 and ask for your field representative by name.

 Who is laid off?

 If changes in an attendance center or program require the layoff of some but not all teachers, the order of layoff of teachers within the affected unit and certification shall be by the following performance tiers and/or as follows:

 - Probationary appointed teachers by performance tier (emerging: 210-250 score, developing: 251-284 score, proficient: 285-339 score, and excellent: 340-400 score);

 - Tenured teachers rated satisfactory or, after the first evaluation in the new evaluation system issues, first tenured teachers rated emerging (210-250 score) and then tenured teachers rated developing (251-284 score);